peterhaldbaek/cdbs/README.md

 Installation
 ------------

-The tool has been implemented in Node so if Node is not available on your system please install it from https://nodejs.org/.
+The tool has been implemented in Node.
+If Node is not available on your system please install it from https://nodejs.org/.
 After Node has been installed run

 ```sh
 $ npm install cdbs